falterfriday/blog/_posts/2016-04-15-Decision-pt.-2.md

 date: 2016-04-15
 ---

-<h3>Let me catch you up</h3>
+Let me catch you up

-I've moved to DC from Seattle.
+- I've moved to DC from Seattle.
-I've left my job in sales.
+- I've left my job in sales.
-I have no idea what I'm going to do.
+- I have no idea what I'm going to do with myself.

 Well, now that you're caught up, let me fill you in on what I've decided to do with my life: